smtmarie/CodingQuiz/README.md

 ## User Story

-AS a coding bootcamp student, I want to take a timed quiz on JavaScript fundamentals that stores high scores sot that I can gauge my progress compared to my peers
+AS a coding bootcamp student, I want to take a timed quiz on JavaScript fundamentals that stores high scores so that I can gauge my progress compared to my peers